 DVDs are another great option.
 Many DVDs offer dubbing and/or closed captioning.
 This means that you can choose which language you hear and which language you read.
 If you’re considering purchasing a DVD to learn Spanish with subtitles, just check the product details.
 It will usually list the language it’s in, any languages it’s dubbed in and any subtitles that are available.
 To access these options, you can usually do so in the “Settings” or “Options” menu.

 To learn Spanish with subtitled movies, you might try popular Spanish-language films like “Mujeres al borde de un ataque de nervios” (Women on the Verge of a Nervous Breakdown).
 The version linked here is in Spanish and offers English subtitles.

 Even your favorite childhood cartoons can be of service when learning Spanish.
 Disney films often offer multiple language options.
-For instance, “The Little Mermaid” is available with English or Spanish audio and with English or Spanish subtitles.
+For instance, “The Little Mermaid” can be bought on Amazon with English or Spanish audio and with English or Spanish subtitles.

 Regardless of which television show you choose, you’ve got a great study option.
 Television shows cover a diverse array of topics, so there’s something for everybody and they’ll be able to teach you any type of vocabulary.

 Additionally, most shows are short enough to jam into even the busiest schedule.
 To get subtitled shows, you can try cable, Amazon Prime, Netflix or DVDs.

 If you happen to get Spanish-language television via cable, you can look into adding subtitles.
 Similarly, you might be able to add Spanish subtitles to English-language programming.
 Just check with your cable provider for instructions on how to add subtitles.